AdnanAD66/NodeJS/nodejs-readme.txt

 npm install express

 If by mistake we delete node_modules folder then we can restore it by running 'npm install' command in terminal.

+'npm i nodemon -g' for global installation of nodemon and now we can run our app using 'nodemon src/app.js' command.

+now we donot need to restart our server manually when we make changes in our code.

+app.use(express.json()) // to parse incoming JSON requests